Carl Joachim Friedrich: World War II and Cold War: 1941–1984

 Professor Friedrich's many students included such noted political theorists as Judith Shklar and Benjamin Barber.

 He died on September 19, 1984, in Lexington, Massachusetts.

 Ideas

-Friedrich's concept of a "good democracy" rejected basic democracy as totalitarian.
+Friedrich's concept of a "good democracy" rejected direct democracy as totalitarian, in favor of representative democracy.
 Some of the assumptions of Friedrich's theory of totalitarianism, particularly his acceptance of Carl Schmitt's idea of the "constitutional state", are viewed as potentially anti-democratic by Hans J. Lietzmann.
 Schmitt believed that the sovereign is above the law.
 Klaus von Beyme sees the main focus of Friedrich's theories as the "creation and preservation of robust institutions".
 This can be seen as influencing his work on the creation of Germany's States' constitutions.